 Surprise, surprise.
 While Kenya’s name reverberates when we talk about wildlife, it doesn’t fall short on tropical holidays as well.
-As a matter of fact, Kenya’s beaches are some of the most beautiful in the world, offering a lot of different things for everyone — unspoiled beach resorts, exotic beauty, wide-range of activities and fascinating marine life.
-Also, Kenya beach resorts offer many ocean safaris, water sports, restaurants, shops and even nightclubs!
+As a matter of fact, Kenya’s beaches are some of the most beautiful in the world, offering a lot of different things for everyone — unspoiled beach resorts, exotic beauty, a wide range of activities and fascinating marine life.
+Also, Kenya beach resorts offer many ocean safaris, water sports, restaurants, shops, and even nightclubs!

 Here are Kenya’s top 3 beaches:

-Location: 30 kilometres (19 mi) south of Mombasa, in the nearby Kwale County
+Location: 30 kilometers (19 mi) south of Mombasa, in the nearby Kwale County